nais/doc/docs/cli/commands/aiven.md

 # aiven command

 The aiven command can be used to create a AivenApplication and extract credentials.
-The `aiven create` command will create a Protected & time-limited AivenApplication in your specified namespace.
+The `aiven create service` command will create a Protected & time-limited AivenApplication in your specified namespace.
 This uses your currently configured kubectl context, so in order for it to work you need to select a suitable context first.
 For instance, credentials for nav-prod can only be generated in the prod clusters.

 This command will give access to personal but time limited credentials.
-These credentials can be used to debug an Aiven kafka topic.
+These credentials can be used to debug an Aiven kafka topic, or Opensearch instance.
 The `aiven get` command extracts the credentials and puts them in `/tmp` folder.
 The created AivenApplication has sane default (days-to-live) set to 1 day.

+## Kafka

 To gain access to a specific topic be sure to update your topic resource and topic ACLs.
 Add `username` to `acl.application` field in your topic.yaml and apply to your namespace.